mecycle/test/README.md

 ### API
-Choosing “API” means that the CSV will be retrieved from a web server, and will thus return the latest version of the CSV.
-However, the user will have to have Node.JS, and will have to run the server.js file on their computer in order to get the CSV from a local host (for now…)

-Pros: CSV always up to date
-Cons: requires Node.js
+Choosing “API" means that the backend will filter the sentences that need to be highlighted from Stack Overflow page, and the CSV will be retrieved from a web server (Heroku server for now...).

 #### Installation Instructions (if you choose API)
 <ul>